isomerpages/enterprisesg-switch/_switch-2023/Flagship/Lab Crawls.md

 ![SWITCH Lab Crawls](/images/2023/switch_lab_crawls.jpg)

-SWITCH’s Signature Lab Crawls will be returning this October 2023 as part of the programming at [SWITCH @ one-north!](/2023/programmes/at-one-north/)
+SWITCH’s Signature Lab Crawls will be returning in October 2023 as part of the programming at [SWITCH @ one-north!](/2023/programmes/at-one-north/)

 Experience Singapore Innovation Infrastructure through our curated tours of innovation labs across Singapore.
 These tours will showcase various technologies and developments across different industries.